Janakpur Road railway station

 Janakpur Road railway station is a small railway station in Sitamarhi district, Bihar.
 Its code is JNR.
 It serves Janakpur Road town.
 The station consists of 2 platforms.
 It's B category railway station of Samastipur railway division.

-The Janakpur Road is well connected to most of the major cities in India like Patna, Delhi, Mumbai, Kolkata, Guwahati, Lucknow, and other cities by the railway network.
+The Janakpur Road is well connected to most of the major cities in India like Patna, New Delhi, Mumbai, Kolkata, Ayodhya, Lucknow, Hydrabad and other cities by the railway network.